rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    - Added text about summary of changes in revision statements.
    - Added a template for IANA-maintained modules.
    - Updates RFC 6020 to record current IANA practices for registering modules and their revisions.
+   - Updated the wiki URLs to use the new structure instead of the old trac.

 #  Terminology & Notation Conventions